nicksstapleton/blog/_posts/2023-01-19-logos-buyers-guide.md

 ---
 title: Logos Bible Software Buyer's Guide
-excerpt: Logos is a large investment.
+excerpt: Logos is a significant investment and tool.
 Make sure you buy it the right way.
 My thoughts on the best package for pastors and seminarians.
 date: 2023-01-19T12:00:00.000-06:00
 toc: true
 toc_label: Logos Buyer's Guide